editornom/blog/src/data/blog/en/posts/anthropic-leaks-analysis-claude-code-mythos-insight.md

 ---

-## Editor's Pick: What Kind of 'Red Flag Act' Should We Prepare?
+## What Kind of 'Red Flag Act' Should We Prepare?

 In the past, the United Kingdom enacted the 'Red Flag Act,' requiring a person to walk in front of a car waving a red flag to limit its speed.
 Ultimately, it failed to stop the pace of technology, and the British automotive industry, shackled by these regulations, fell behind.
 Anthropic's leak poses the same question to us today.